pranshu1921/FIFA2018_World-s_Best_XI/README.md

 Project is: Finished

 ## Inspiration
-This project was part of the learning process for the IBM Applied Data Science Professional Certificate on [Coursera.com](https://www.coursera.com/)
+This project was the main projectwork for the summer internship at Intel(Remote), India in the duration of  May 2018 - August 2018.

 ## Contact
-Feel free to contact me, send a mail to **pranshu1921@gmail.com**
+Feel free to contact me, send a email to **pranshu1921@gmail.com**